 Cass Elliot was “Mama Cass,” the nearly 300 pound contralto lead singer of The Mamas and The Papas, a dominant folk rock vocal group in the late 1960s.
-They sold more than 40 million records, with six of their albums making it to the Billboard top ten, and they were inducted into the Rock and Roll Hall of Fame in 1998.
+They sold more than 40 million records, with six of their albums making it to the Billboard top ten.
 A hippie group that dressed as they pleased, they were torn apart by many love affairs, addiction to various drugs, heavy drinking and smoking.
 After the group broke up in 1968, Mama Cass went on to a solo career and released five solo albums.

 On July 29, 1974, the 32-year-old singer was found dead in her hotel room in London.
 Her manager, Allan Carr, suspected that she died of a drug overdose and didn’t want that information to go public, so he told a columnist, “You’ve got to tell them that she died from choking on a ham sandwich.”
 On the anniversary of her death in 2020, People Magazine (July 29, 2020) ran an article saying that the ham sandwich wasn’t even eaten and that the choking story was not true.
 The columnist said that Mama Cass’s manager told her, “Thank you for writing that, I was trying to save her reputation.
 It was a horrible loss.”
 Later, the autopsy showed that Cass Elliot had died of heart failure and no drugs were found in her system.
 She had the perfect set-up for heart failure:

 • repeated crash diets with which she lost and regained weight,